Trading Glass

 3. Position Sizing Confidence

-With high R², you can size more aggressively because the equity path is predictable.
+With high out-of-sample R², you can size more aggressively — the equity path is predictable.
+With high in-sample R² alone, you have measured nothing about the future; sizing on it is the canonical overfit-then-blow-up pattern.
 With low R², even optimal Kelly sizing becomes dangerous because the equity volatility makes drawdowns deeper and less predictable than the formula assumes.

 4. Strategy Comparison